matron2017/Algorithm-project/readme.txt

-This is a project I made in a course.
+This is a project I worked on in a course.
 My goal was to produce code that runs as efficiently as possible.

-I have marked the parts which I have done myself.
+I have marked the parts in code which I have done by myself.
-I implemented the functions and data structure for the program, but the UI files were given to me in advance.
+I implemented functions and data structure for the program in "datastructures" files.
+The UI files were given to me in advance, so I haven't done them myself.
 The functions and data structures I implement are in files: datastructures(hh/cc) I haven't touched following files at all: "mainprogram.(hh/cc), and mainwindow.(hh/cc/ui)".

-Below is a explanation for have this program works.
+Below is an explanation for how this program works:

 The topic of this programming project is a program which records information about towns (name, coordinates, and collected tax revenue), and towns can be printed out in different orders, and minimum and maximum queries can be made.
-As a non-compulsory part, towns can also be removed.
-The program will contain commands for asking about the taxation relationships of the towns (see section "On calculating taxes"), as well as each town's own net tax revenue.
+Towns can also be removed.
+The program will contain commands for asking about the taxation relationships of the towns, as well as each town's own net tax revenue.

 Example of taxastion in this code:
 Town x (tax 20) has two vassals, v1 (tax 10) and v2 (tax 5), which do not have vassals of